csci3155/pppl-lab1/README.md

     > Terminal: Create New Terminal

 to follow any of the terminal commands above (e.g., to `git clone` a repo).
-This is particularly useful when using a browser-based instance of VS Code.
+This is particularly useful when using a browser-based instance of VS Code like on [coding.csel.io](https://coding.csel.io).

 Open the `pppl-lab1` project folder in VS Code.
 Metals should start automatically, and it may prompt you to import the sbt build after start up.
 You can click `Import build`.
 If you skipped importing the build earlier, you can use